Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Dynamics

 where $\sigma_i$ is a linearly combined spin state locally for $i$-th triplet.
 The larger change of environmental state is, the easier the decoherence takes place, so the entropy change heavily depends on the change of the environmental states.
 Interestingly, however, the environmental states are hardly changed and thus both $|+1,-1\rangle$ and $|-1,+1\rangle$ are not easy to be dissociated.
 This is because, during the time evolution both $|+1,-1\rangle$ and $|-1,+1\rangle$ are firstly conversed to the state $|0,0\rangle$, and $|0,0\rangle$ does not couple to the environment in terms of the present Hamiltonian.
 As a result, if we want to increase the yield of free triplet excitons, it is essential to decrease the yield of $|+1,-1\rangle$ and $|-1,+1\rangle$ states during the singlet-TT conversion.
 This can be done by, e.g., exerting an external magnetic field to open energy gaps among +1, 0 and -1 states \cite{Merri3}.

 The $|0,0\rangle$ state is easier to be dissociated since it firstly converses to either $|+1,-1\rangle$ or $|-1,+1\rangle$ state during the time evolution.
 We then calculate the time evolution with the initial state being that, on each molecule the electron and hole form a state $\mid\uparrow\downarrow\rangle$, namely the combination of the singlet and the 0 component of triplet.
-Both the OTOC and von Neumann entropy $S_{\rm VN}$ are calculated for the two electrons of the excitons on the two molecules, as displayed in Fig.~\ref{Fig7}.
+Both the OTOC and von Neumann entropy $S_{\rm VN}$ are calculated for the two electrons of the excitons on the two molecules, as displayed in Fig.~\ref{Fig11}.
 It is found that, with $J=0.02$meV and $\alpha\leq0.02$ the system is delocalized, i.e. the correlation between two triplets is strong.
 In this situation the TT state is hard to be dissociated.
-When $J$ is between 0.005 and 0.01meV, the behavior of OTOC exhibits the MBL feature which may make the dissociation much easier.
+When $J$ is between 0.005 and 0.01meV, the behavior of OTOC exhibits the oscillation feature which may make the dissociation much easier.
 For $J=0.002$meV it becomes localized.
 Therefore, $J=$0.01meV (or equivalently 90mT) and $\alpha=0.02$ emerge to be critical values for efficient dissociation of TT state.
 We also calculate $S_{\rm VN}$ for the local electrons.
 The basic feature of $S_{\rm VN}$ is similar with that of OTOC, but some of the details such as the oscillations become weaker exhibiting the advantages of using OTOC.
 Interestingly, we find very similar behavior of $S_{\rm VN}$ with that in the many-body model with electron-electron interactions \cite{MBL4}, that is, the $S_{\rm VN}$ firstly saturates and then increases slowly.
-This phenomenon clearly manifests the MBL characteristics of the triplet-environment coupling system.